 An estimated 40-90 percent of cases, however are due to deficient sperm production of unidentifiable origin.

 In these cases of male infertility owing to unknown causes, a number of nutritional therapies have been shown to improve sperm counts and sperm motility, including carnitine, arginine, zinc, selenium, and vitamin B-12.

 Numerous antioxidants have also proven beneficial in treating male infertility, such as vitamin C, vitamin E, glutathione, and coenzyme Q10.

 A diet rich in antioxidants and vitamins found in fruits and vegetables, along with maintaining an ideal weight may be enough improve the quality of sperm.
-However there are studies which have supported the use of supplements and antioxidants in treatment of male infertility.
+However, there are studies which have supported the use of supplements and antioxidants in the treatment of male infertility.

 In addition to nutritional supplements and antioxidants it is essential to maintain a healthy lifestyle.
 Nutritional supplements however cannot be a substitute to a healthy lifestyle.